SilentGene/Bio-py/blast-wrapper/README.md

 ## Require
 - BLAST+ installed in `$PATH`
 - Using **Python3**
-- Work on both Windows and unix-like systems
+- Works both on Windows and unix-like systems
 ## Usage
 ```
 $ python3 blast_wrapper.py -h